Professor Emerita

 Teaching

-Currently, I teach sessions in two courses in the MOT program, related to occupational therapy theory and societal and environmental influences on practice.
+Most recently, I taught sessions in two courses in the MOT program, related to occupational therapy theory and societal and environmental influences on practice.
 I’m interested in design thinking, systems change, and chronic illness/primary care.
 In the past, I’ve designed and taught courses in clinical reasoning, professional issues, biomechanical approaches, and occupational therapy theory.

 Affiliations